johnbeve/PHI-696/Project 4/JCheung-P4-README.md

 Part 5: Query for Sequence Property Path Pattern (Growth) on the Saved US State Data RDF File

-# LOAD the new graph with the inserted annual chicken wing sales data from 2002, 2012, and 2022
+# LOAD the new graph 2
 LOAD <file:///path/to/file.rdf2>
 INTO GRAPH <http://example.com/newgraph2>